GGTeodoro/GGTeodoro/README.md

 ## Hello There, I'm Gustavo! 🤘
  🌍 Global citizen living in Brazil!\
- 📷 Gamer the free time...
+ 📷 A gamer in the free time...
 ### 💻 Full-Stack Javascript Developer and playing with Python:

 #### Languages